chenxianming/sqapi/README.md

 # sqapi
-Security restful api frame with csrf, xss, token and protobuf encode.
+Security restful api frameworks with csrf, xss, token and protobuf encode.

 It was beta version, cli and docs building now.